MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

 ## Install prerequisites

-A .NET version and DocFx v2 are the tools required to generate the reference documentation.
+A .NET 4.8 version or later and DocFx v2 are the tools required to generate the reference documentation.
 The following sections describe how to install these prerequisites.

 ### .NET 6.0